 Call 811 or chat online to speak with a registered nurse.
-Toll-free TTY: 1-866-797-0007

 Eating well with Canada's Food Guide

 For years, this guide has helped Canadians find the right balance of nutrition and activity to stay fit and healthy.
 You don't have to give up foods you love for the sake of your health, but you do need to aim for variety and moderation.
 Eating well with Canada's Food Guide can help you make good choices.